methods & tools

 - Next.js: Robust React framework that brings several innovations for building more complex web sites.

-- Vercel: Platform for publishing projects built with Next.js.
+- Vercel: Platform for publishing projects built with Jamstack tools.

-- Netlify: Another platform for publishing projects based on Next.js and the Jamstack architecture.
+- Netlify: Another platform for publishing projects based on Jamstack architecture.

 - Everyone has JavaScript, right?: JavaScript is great, but I like to always take this advice into account.